 International experiences are an essential part of the Lehigh education, and we want them to be accessible to any student.

-Iacocca International Internship Program: This Lehigh University program offers fully funded summer internships to work or do research overseas, combining real-world professional experience and cultural immersion.
+Iacocca International Internship Program: This Lehigh University program offers mostly funded summer internships to work or do research overseas, combining real-world professional experience and cultural immersion.
 Most do not offer academic credit.

 If you can't find a program that fits your needs, you can work with your study abroad advisor to petition to enroll in a study abroad program that is not pre-approved by the university.